Communica/pizza-netmap2/README.md

 ![A netmap in a pizzabox!](http://technocake.net/screenshots/pizzamap.jpg)

+# So, Pizzahueh?
+What is it again?

+## Pizzanetmap is an open-source toy for network operators to monitor their network with the help of Arduino, some shiftregister magic and LEDs

 Pizza net map is a computer network monitoring device, inside a pizza box.
+It is modular, both hardware-wise and software-wise.
+Meaning it doesn`t tie to just one particular network setup.
+###Pizzanetmap can build em all.

+## Background

-We want to make a miniature model of The Gathering network.
+We wanted to make a miniature model of [The Gathering](http://gathering.org) network.
 Participants access the network through switches and access points.
-We will monitor these and represent their status using LED lights on the model.
+We would then monitor these and represent their status using LED lights on the model.

-Our challenge is to make a modular system that is not limited to one application, but is flexible and can be applied to other networks, not necessarily computer networks.
+Our challenge was to make a modular system that is not limited to one application, but is flexible and can be applied to other systems, not necessarily computer networks.

-We achieve this by using an Arduino and shift-registers to control an unlimited amount of LEDs and layouts.
+We achieved this by using an Arduino and shift-registers to control an unlimited amount of LEDs and layouts.

-Our software communicates with an Arduino through a USB connection.
-A computer checks with the existing Network Management System to see which network access switches are online or not.
-Based on this data the computer turns a corresponding LED on or off.
+Our software running on a computer, communicates with an Arduino through a USB connection.
+It checks with the existing Network Management System to see which network access switches are online or not.
+Based on this data the pizzanetmap turns a corresponding LED on or off.

 #Installation Instructions

 ## Physical
-Here is a video showing the instructions on how to set it up:
+Here is a video showing the instructions on how to set it up (in norwegian):

 on Vimeo:
 https://vimeo.com/62769705